build-aau/typed_graph/typed_graph_py/README.md

 pip install typed_graph
 ```

-see the example folder for information on how to Create your first TypedGraph and retrieve data from it
+see the [example folder][examples-git] for information on how to create your first project using TypedGraph.

+> Note that making and maintianing large static graphs can be time consuming, so using like [migration_handler][migration_handler-git] will make the library significantly easier to maintian

 ## Development
 To run a local instance of the library:
 ```
-.../typed_graph> pip install -e typed_graph_py
+.../typed_graph_py> pip install -e .
 ```

 This will import the library using a symlink, so changes in the directory will be propegated to the python installation